Coronavirus Disease 2019 (COVID-19)

 How can COVID-19 infection be prevented?

-• Stay up to date on your COVID-19 vaccines to have the best protection.
+• Stay up to date on recommended COVID-19 vaccinations.
+Talk to a healthcare provider if you have questions about COVID-19 vaccines.

-• Wash your hands often with soap and water for at least 20 seconds.
-If water is not available, use an alcohol-based hand sanitizer containing at least 60% alcohol.
+• Wash hands often with soap and water for at least 20 seconds.
+If water is unavailable, use an alcohol-based hand sanitizer containing at least 60% alcohol.

 Opens pdf to download